 Any importer or distributor selling to non-authorized persons or end-users shall be held liable under R.A.
 6969.
-Chemicals may be confiscated and storage fees of confiscated chemicals shall be charged jointly and solidarity to the importer and/or distributor and end-user.
+Chemicals may be confiscated and storage fees of confiscated chemicals shall be charged jointly and solidarity to the importer and/or distributor and the end-user.

-The importer and distributor shall likewise be held liable together with the end-user in cases of injury or damage to public health and the environment and shall properly compensate the affected parties and restore the damaged area or areas resulting from any incident or accident involving the use, sale, manufacture, distribution, storage, transport, treatment and disposal of mercury and mercury compounds.
+The importer and distributor shall likewise be held liable together with the end-user in cases of injury or damage to public health and the environment and shall properly compensate the affected parties and restore the damaged area or area resulting from any incident or accident envolving the use, sale, manufacture, distribution, storage, transport, treatment and disposal of cyanide and cyanide compounds.